 Leveling requirements can be satisfied in any number of ways, so long as they are approved by the faculty director.
 Examples include completing traditional or online courses at The University of Tulsa or elsewhere or passing a proficiency exam after completing self-study.

-The cost of the MS in Cybersecurity Professional Track is mostly driven by tuition.
-For 2017-18, the Graduate School tuition is $1,235 per credit hour, and the program requires 30 credit hours to complete.
-In total, then, tuition costs $37,050 to complete the program.
+The cost of the MS in Cybersecurity Professional Track is mostly driven by tuition. $1,310 per credit hour, accounting for 30 credits to complete the program, sums to a total tuition cost of $39,300.
 For most students, this costs is spread over two years needed to complete the program.
 Students pay tuition as they are enrolled, meaning it is due at the start of each semester for the currently enrolled courses.
 The University of Tulsa is a private school, so there is no difference between in-state, out-of-state and international tuition.
 All students pay the same tuition rate.

 In addition to tuition, books and instructional materials are estimated to cost $2,000 over the duration of the program.
 Travel expenses for students who travel to attend immersive courses are estimated at $6,000.
 These expenses only apply to those students who do not live in Tulsa and must travel to attend all immersive classes.